gramkraxor/vnv/README.md

 ## Some more ideas

-If you want to have a default env, you could pre-set `VNV_CACHE` to its location when your shell starts.
+If you want to have a default env, you could pre-set `$VNV_CACHE` to its location when your shell starts.
 Use your startup file (or the environment variables on Windows).

-If you want to activate envs in the current directory by name, add `.` to the vnv path with `$ vnv path add .`.
+If you want to activate envs in the current directory by name, add `.` to the vnv search path.

-vnv path folders don't have to only contain virtualenvs.
+vnv search path folders don't have to only contain virtualenvs.
-If you keep an env alongside other stuff in a project folder, it's fine to add the whole project folder to the vnv path.
+If you keep an env alongside other stuff in a project folder, it's fine to add the whole project folder to `$VNV_PATH`.

 ## Credits